pharo-vcs/iceberg/README.md

 ***Q.** I'm using Iceberg on Windows - whilst trying to clone a repository I get the error "LGit_GIT_ERROR: error authenticating: failed connecting agent".*
 **A.** Prompting for credentials currently doesn't work on Windows (we can't use ssh-agent).
 You need to setup authentication using SSH keys.
 Something like this:

-***Q.** I'm using 2FA on github and when I try to to create a PR from Iceberg, I'm asked a login/passwd.
-I try to login but it doesn't work.*
-**A.** There is no support for 2FA in Iceberg for the moment.
-Please create a personal Access Tokens to replace your password in order to avoid this problem: https://github.com/settings/tokens

 ```Smalltalk
 IceCredentialsProvider useCustomSsh: true.
 IceCredentialsProvider sshCredentials